soulfresh/ffgl-playground/README.md

 root of the project shows how to generate and build the project.
 Feel free to customize it with any build rules you use frequently.

+### Development Flow
+I like to use the make based build system so this is how I generally develop:

+On a new checkout, start by initializing the make builds.
+If you want you can `make all` to verify the build is working.

     make gen-make
     make all

+There are also make tasks for generating other build types (ex.
+XCode) in the make file.

+During development, I'll use the playground to build and run the plugin I'm working on.
+I create specific build targets for each of my targets for running in the playground and for generating debug/release builds.
+I'll usually have make tasks like the following:

+    make my-plug
+    make my-plug-play
+    make my-plug-release

 For more example plugins, copy one of the FFGL SDK plugins from `deps/ffgl/srouce/plugins` into the `src/examples` folder.